hazim17/Project_Self_Service_Cahsier/README.md

-# Project Self Service Cashier
+# Project Self-Service Cashier

 ## **Background Project**
-In this project, I created a self-service cashier system for a supermarket so customers can enter, update and delete the items purchased, the quantity and the price by themself.
+In this project, I created a self-service cashier system for a supermarket so customers can enter, update, and delete the item's name, quantity, and price by themself.

+To do that, I created a module with a class named Transaction.
+Inside that class, there are modules for adding the item, updating the item, deleting the item, and resetting the transaction.

 ## **Goals**
-Create a CRUD self-service cashier program according to the requested requirements (create an ID transaction, add items, update items, delete items, reset transaction, check order and calculate total shopping price)
+Create a CRUD self-service cashier program according to the requested requirements (create an ID transaction, add items, update items, delete items, reset transaction, check order, and calculate total shopping price)

 ## **Objectives**
 - Create a flowchart for the program.